codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-01-zt4.md

-In this stage, you'll add support for adding a single location under a key using the `GEOADD` command.
+In this stage, you'll add support for responding to the `GEOADD` command.

 ### The `GEOADD` command
 The `GEOADD` command adds a location (with longitude, latitude, and name) to a key.
 If the key doesn’t exist, it is created.
 If the key exists, the location is appended to that key.